 8. BigCommerce

-BigCommerce is a SaaS e-commerce platform offering quick setup and built-in scalability for online stores.
+BigCommerce is a SaaS e-commerce platform offering fast setup and built-in scalability for online stores.

 BigCommerce appeals to organisations wanting e-commerce functionality without the complexity of platforms like Magento.
 The SaaS model means BigCommerce handles hosting, security, and core platform maintenance.